rachelself/recommendation_tracker/USER_STORIES.md

   * valid if a string
 * User enters valid input for first name of friend
    * valid if a string
-* If a record is found in the database for that friend, user will be prompted with "Is one of these the right #{friend}?"
+* If a record is found in the database for that friend, user will be prompted with "Is one of these the right friend?"
   * valid input is a digit corresponding to the menu display numbers
 * User is prompted with "Add a short note about this recommendation."
   * valid input is a string